ahmadAzhar98/Fine_tuned_LLM_chatbot/README.md

 # Codebasics
 Their website - https://codebasics.io/

 # Instructions
-1 - Go to https://makersuite.google.com/ and generate API key.
-2 - create an env file, inside your env file you must name a variable GOOGLE_API_KEY and initialise with API key 3 -  Install all the dependencies pip install -r requirements.txt

-# Instructions2
 1 - Go to https://makersuite.google.com/ and generate API key

-2 - Create an env file, inside your env file you must name a variable GOOGLE_API_KEY and initialise with API key

-3 - Install all the dependencies
-pip install -r requirements.txt
+2 - Create an env file, inside your env file you must name a variable GOOGLE_API_KEY and initialise with API key 3 - Install all the dependencies - pip install -r requirements.txt